orchetect/swift-radix/README.md

 Please do not email maintainers for technical support.
 Several options are available for issues and questions:

-- Questions and feature ideas can be posted to [Discussions](https://github.com/orchetect/SwiftRadix/discussions).
+- Questions and feature ideas can be posted to [Discussions](https://github.com/orchetect/swift-radix/discussions).
-- If an issue is a verifiable bug with reproducible steps it may be posted in [Issues](https://github.com/orchetect/SwiftRadix/issues).
+- If an issue is a verifiable bug with reproducible steps it may be posted in [Issues](https://github.com/orchetect/swift-radix/issues).

 ## Contributions

 Contributions are welcome.
-Posting in [Discussions](https://github.com/orchetect/SwiftRadix/discussions) first prior to new submitting PRs for features or modifications is encouraged.
+Posting in [Discussions](https://github.com/orchetect/swift-radix/discussions) first prior to new submitting PRs for features or modifications is encouraged.

+## Legacy

+This repository was formerly known as SwiftRadix.